-Carbon dioxide absorbent interactions and toxicity of inhalational anaesthesia : Sevoflurane with CO2 absorbents, sodalime and baralyme, produces compound A. Renal injury may result from compound A after several hours of anaesthesia.
+Carbon dioxide absorbent interactions and toxicity of inhalational anesthesia : Sevoflurane with CO2 absorbents, sodalime and baralyme, produces compound A. Renal injury may result from compound A after several hours of anesthesia.

 It is recommended that in pre-existing renal disease it should be avoided or used for a limited period.
 Halothane also has a degradation product with soda lime but its toxicity is negligible.
 Trichloroethylene produces phosgene with soda lime, which is neurotoxic.

 Carbon monoxide: CO is present up to 1% in all humans, but up to 10% in smokers.
-Its affinity for binding to Hb is 250 times more than that of oxygen, 50% can cause death due to toxicity of inhalational anaesthesia.
-Desiccated CO2 absorbents and inhaled anaesthetic interaction can lead to production of CO toxicity of inhalational anaesthesia .
+Its affinity for binding to Hb is 250 times more than that of oxygen, 50% can cause death due to toxicity of inhalational anesthesia.
+Desiccated CO2 absorbents and inhaled anesthetic interaction can lead to production of CO toxicity of inhalational anesthesia .

 Subacute combined degeneration of the spinal cord is the ultimate result.
 However, this is possible only after months of daily exposure to N2O.
-Megaloblastic anaemia has been reported in dentists.
-Numbness, paraesthesia, loss of jalance, unsteady gait and muscle weakness are the result.
+Megaloblastic anemia has been reported in dentists.
+Numbness, paraesthesia, loss of balance, unsteady gait and muscle weakness are the result.